eorfanakis/OpenMM_Machine_Learnkng_Force_Field/README.md

 Specialised MLFF for future membrane-oriented testing
 ```

-The intention is not to impose an empirical correction for halogens, but to expose the machine learning model to quantum-mechanical reference configurations in which halogen-bond geometry is explicitly sampled.
+The intention is not to impose an empirical correction for halogens, but to expose the machine learning model to quantum-mechanical configurations in which halogen-bond geometry is explicitly sampled.

 This repository currently represents a model-development workflow.
 The resulting model is suitable for further validation and testing, but should not yet be interpreted as a quantitatively validated force field for membrane permeation or permeability prediction.